View our Calendar or check out our current events below...

 1) Pastor Rick’s Sunday morning and Wednesday Night messages will be recorded and posted on our web site.
-Our other ministers will record messages and post them online, as needed.

 3) Sunday Mornings… 8:45 am–Preschool Bible lessons online; 9:15–Elementary age Bible lessons online; 10 am-Youth & Adult Bible lessons online; 11 am-Worship Service w/Pastor Rick’s message online

 4) Wednesday Nights…Awana-group lessons online; Youth -Bible study online; Adults -Mid-Week Bible Teaching online.